Iulia-Calota/Iulia-Calota/README.md

 <h3 align="center">Quality Assurance from Europe (Romania/Bucharest)</h3>

 🌟 Professional Summary:

-QA Tester with 5ᐩ years of IT experience (3ᐩ years in QA and 2 years in Tech support), dedicated to ensuring the highest standards of quality.
-My journey from a pharmacy assistant ( 11 years) to a seasoned QA professional has equipped me with a unique perspective on precision, user experience, and business needs.
+QA Tester with 5+ years of IT experience (3+ years in QA and 2 years in Tech Support), dedicated to maintaining the highest standards of quality.
+My transition from 11 years as a pharmacy assistant to a QA professional provides a unique perspective on precision, user experience, and aligning with business needs.

 🔍 Professional Experience